Trans Inclusion at Cornell

 4) Important: Once you are finished, remember to click Submit, otherwise your will not take effect.

 Make sure your name is the way you like it in the Office 365 email and calendar system.
 By default, the Office 365 email and calendar system uses your legal first, middle, and last name.
-If you would rather use a nickname or a name that is different from your legal name, please visit here.
+If you would rather use a nickname or a name that is different from your legal name, please visit the Cornell University Registrar's site.

 An employee must go to their local HR person to change their gender marker.
 No documentation is necessary.